-Q. How do I get my medications into Thailand?
+Q: How do I get my medications into Thailand?

-A. We are unable to assist you with obtaining medications in Thailand or arranging for importation of medications only available in the United States.
+A: We are unable to assist you with obtaining medications in Thailand or arranging for importation of medications only available in the United States.
 Due to the unreliability of flights we recommend you obtain your medication locally if possible.
 Many medications are available through reputable pharmacies such as Boots or Watsons.
 Some may need to change to a reliable alternative medication available in Thailand as recommended by their physician.

 If the medication you need is not available locally and is critical to your health and well-being, then we recommend you return to the United States immediately as we have no way of determining when this crisis will be over or normal flight schedules will resume.
 There are currently outbound commercial flights available with connections to U.S. cities.

-Q. Thailand seems to be reopening, is there still a state of emergency?
+Q: Thailand seems to be reopening, is there still a state of emergency?

-Q. Where do I find the latest information on COVID-19?
+Q: Where do I find the latest information on COVID-19?

-A. U.S. citizens in Thailand should refer to the Ministry of Public Health and the U.S. CDC for the most up-to-date information on COVID-19 response.
-U.S. citizens can contact the Department of Disease Control directly at 1422 for information on COVID-19 testing facilities and treatment locations.
+A: U.S. citizens in Thailand should refer to Thailand’s Ministry of Public Health and the U.S. CDC for the most up-to-date information on COVID-19 response.
+U.S. citizens can contact the Thai Department of Disease Control directly at 1422 for information on COVID-19 testing facilities and treatment locations.
 They have English-language staff.
 All public hospitals will take COVID-19 patients.
 Private hospitals have been asked to treat COVID-19 patients as well, but it is up to the hospital.
 In both cases, payment must be made prior to treatment.
 The U.S. Embassy is unable to pay for medical treatment.